Logmanager with High Availability

 ip route "<Logmanager_virtual_IP_address>" 255.255.255.255 "<Logmanager_slave_IP_address>" 10

-Logmanager_master_IP_address is IP address of your Logmanager master server.
+Logmanager_master_IP_address is the IP address of your Logmanager master server.

-Logmanager_slave_IP_address is IP address of your Logmanager slave server.
+Logmanager_slave_IP_address is the IP address of your Logmanager slave server.

-Logmanager_virtual_IP_address is virtual IP address of your Logmanager servers.
+Logmanager_virtual_IP_address is the virtual IP address of your Logmanager servers.

 The network connection settings are required to work properly in cluster mode.
 Cluster configuration can be found here: Cluster